 Many myoelectric control systems allow the use of proportional control so the speed or activation varies with the intensity of the muscle contraction.
 Myoelectric prostheses include:

-- Ottobock DynamicArm Elbow: The DynamicArm Elbow gives users the power and speed to get things done.
+The Ottobock DynamicArm Elbow is a myoelectric prosthesis.
 It incorporates a powerful electric motor to help both flex and extend the elbow – while holding up to 11 lbs.
-The DynamicArm is controlled entirely by myoelectric signals.
 In addition to hand and rotation of the wrist joint, elbow joint flexion can also be controlled by muscle signals.
 The prosthesis is particularly inconspicuous, thanks to operating noise optimized by sound engineering as well as the slightly dampened – and completely silent – free swing phase.
 These special technology features are integrated in an elbow joint-forearm system with a natural, anatomic design.
 The shape and basic color blend in with the overall image of the human body.

-- bebionic3 Hand: The bebionic3 hand from Ottobock features individual motors in each finger, which allows the user to move the hand and grip in a natural coordinated way.
+The bebionic3 hand from Ottobock features individual motors in each finger, which allows the user to move the hand and grip in a natural coordinated way.
 Powerful microprocessors continuously monitor the position of each finger for precise, reliable control over hand movements.
 The hand has 14 selectable grip patterns, proportional speed control, and auto grip sensor.
-The hand has a wireless programmer and bebalance custom software, allowing the hand’s performance and control options to be fully customized.
+A wireless programmer and bebalance custom software allow the hand’s performance and control options to be fully customized.

-- Michelangelo® Hand: Ottobock’s Michelangelo® Hand has seven functional options, including a moveable thumb, allowing the user to pick up objects sideways, grip flat items from the side, carry cylindrical objects with a large diameter, and hold small objects securely using the thumb, middle finger, and index finger to form a three-point support.
+Ottobock’s Michelangelo Hand has seven functional options, including a moveable thumb, allowing the user to pick up objects sideways, grip flat items from the side, carry cylindrical objects with a large diameter, and hold small objects securely using the thumb, middle finger, and index finger to form a three-point support.
 A neutral mode allows for resting the hand in a natural position.